nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 ### Agentive Marking

-1. Primary Markers
+1. Primary Marker
-   - -ok [ok]: forms agent nouns
+   - -ok [ok]: agentive nominalizer (forms agent nouns, both occupational and active) Examples:
-   - -er [er]: forms active participant nouns Examples:
-   - materok "boatman" < mater-ok "vessel-AGENT"
+   - materok "boatman" < mater-ok "vessel-AGENT" (one who works with vessels)
-   - ward-er "guide" < ward "direct"
+   - wardok "guide" < ward-ok "direct-AGENT" (one who directs)
+   - threnok "watcher" < thren-ok "watch-AGENT" (one who watches)

+[Note: The -er suffix appears in Middle Hick through Old Iutlandish contact, leading to the occupational/active distinction between -ok/-er in Late Hick]

 ### Tense and Aspect Marking

 1. Basic Temporal Markers

-   - branum [bra.num] "past" (lit. "swift-that.DIST.INAN")
+   - branum [bra.num] "past" (lit. "dawn-that.DIST.INAN")
-     - From bran "swift/passing" + -um "distal inanimate"
+     - From bran "dawn" + -um "distal inanimate"
-     - Conceptualizes past as distant/unseen time
+     - Conceptualizes past as distant dawn-time, reflecting Hick cultural view of time flowing from dawn to night
+     - Used for general past reference and historical narratives
-   - branrum [bran.rum] "ancestral time" (lit. "swift-that.DIST.ANIM")
+   - branrum [bran.rum] "ancestral time" (lit. "dawn-that.DIST.ANIM")
-     - Uses animate distal marker for sacred/ancestral time
+     - Uses animate distal marker -rum to personify ancestral time
+     - Specifically used for sacred histories and ancestral stories
+     - Contrasts with branum by marking time as animate/sacred
    - mulsum [mul.sum] "future" (lit. "night-change-DIST")
      - From mulsimrum "changes to a distant night"
      - Grammaticalized through reduction: mulsimrum → mulsum
+     - Reflects Hick metaphor of future as approaching darkness
+     - Used for both predictions and intentions

 2. Completive Marking

    - tel [tel] "complete, finished"
      - Follows clause for past perfect meaning
+     - Derives from Proto-Hick \*telu "place/position"
+     - Metaphorical extension: reaching a place → completion
      - Example: bramisimris kethes branum tel "the river had flowed to the sea"

 3. Position and Usage

-   - Can occur sentence-initial (topic/focus):
+   - Sentence-initial (topic/focus):
+     - Marks temporal frame for entire discourse
+     - Often used in formal/ritual speech
-     - branum bramisimris kethes "In the past, the river flowed to the sea"
+     - Example: branum bramisimris kethes "In the past, the river flowed to the sea"
-     - mulsum bramisimris kethes "In the future, the river will flow to the sea"
-   - Can occur sentence-final (neutral):
+   - Sentence-final (neutral):
+     - Default narrative position
+     - Most common in everyday speech
-     - bramisimris kethes branum "The river flowed to the sea"
+     - Example: bramisimris kethes branum "The river flowed to the sea"
-     - bramisimris kethes mulsum "The river will flow to the sea"
-   - Can occur pre-verbal (emphasis):
+   - Pre-verbal (emphasis):
+     - Marks temporal contrast
+     - Used for emphasis or correction
-     - bramisimris branum kethes "The river USED TO flow to sea"
+     - Example: bramisimris branum kethes "The river USED TO flow to sea"
-     - bramisimris mulsum kethes "The river WILL flow to sea"

 ### Spatial Reference System